centreon/centreon-documentation/en/upgrade/upgrade-from-20-10.md

 #### Upgrade from 10.4 to 10.5

-Follow those summarized steps to perform the upgrade in the way recommended by
+Follow these summarized steps to perform the upgrade in the way recommended by
 MariaDB:

 1. Stop the mariadb service: